 Although not necessary, a BSc degree in actuarial sciences, Economics, Insurance and other finance-related courses is afoot in the right direction if you want to become an Insurance broker.

 Ensure you find ways to intern with financing institution, preferably in risk management companies or a brokerage firm.
 During your internship, you’ll acquire and participate in critical roles that open you to more experience.

 There is a governing body for Insurance brokers in Nigeria called The Nigerian Council of Registered Insurance Brokers ( NCRIB).
 They proffer licenses for insurance brokers and insurance broker agencies.
 You’ll need to be certified by the NCRIB before you can operate as a licensed insurance broker.

 If you’re interested in a career in financial planning and risk management, you should consider being an insurance broker.
 Or other similar career paths such as underwriting.
 An insurance underwriter evaluates insurance applications and determines the amount of coverage and premiums clients require.
 Interest in these professions requires keen analytical skills to peruse the information that will determine a client’s overall risk.

-If advising clients is your forte, you can become a financial advisor or insurance agent.
+If advising clients is your forte, you can become a financial advisor, insurance agent and insurance underwriter.
 You must be knowledgeable about financing topics such as insurance, economics, investments, mortgages, retirement plans and so on.